top of page

 • Refuses to amend an EHCP following an Annual Review

-• Disputes the content of an EHCP once they have been finalised, Sections B (the child’s needs/difficulties), F (the child’s provision), Section I (the educational environment or institution)
+• Disputes about the content of an EHCP once it has been finalised: Section B (the child's needs/difficulties), Section F (the child's provision), Section I (the educational environment or institution)

 • If no school or educational institution is named in Section I